ChirnilK/Image_compression/README.md

 ### result.py / cv.py / py_project.py

 When you run the file, result.py, you will see how long each function (a built-in function of OpenCV, and my function with Haar Wavelets for compressing an image) takes time for 1, 2, 3, 4 compressions.

-Clearly, the built-in function (reshape) of OpenCV is much faster than my function.
+## Requirement

+-Python 3.7.7
+-matplotlib 3.1.3
+-opencv-python 4.2.0.34
+-conda 4.8.3